ecureuill/zombieplus-playwright/Readme.md

 - **Playwright**: A versatile library tailored for browser automation with a focus on reliability.
 - **TypeScript**: A statically typed superset of JavaScript, enhancing code safety and maintainability.
 - **PostgreSQL**: A widely used relational database management system for data storage and retrieval.
-- **async-mutex**: Library for asynchronous mutual exclusion, ensuring synchronized access to shared resources like the database.

 Each technology plays a crucial role in the project:

 - **Playwright** facilitates efficient and reliable automation of web application interactions.
 - **TypeScript** enforces type safety and improves code readability, reducing potential errors.
 - **PostgreSQL** provides a robust and scalable data storage solution for the test environment.
-- **async-mutex** guarantees controlled access to the database, preventing race conditions and data conflicts.

 ## Project Structure
 The project adopts a structured approach to maintainability and scalability.
 Here's an overview of the project's directory structure: